(Stillorgan 1878 - London 1931)

 Orpen produced several paintings, watercolours and drawings while at Howth, mainly between 1909 and about 1913.
 As a recent scholar has noted, during this period the artist ‘managed, on top of everything else, to produce a magnificent series of works, conceived and drawn out of doors, mainly at Howth, and taking as their subject matter the everyday human material that surrounded him.’
 His favourite subjects were his wife Grace and his two daughters; Mary, known as Bunnie, born in 1902, and her sister Christine, known as Kit, who was born in 1906.

 The identity of the young woman depicted in this drawing remains to be determined, although it has been tentatively suggested that she may be Mary (‘Bunnie’) Orpen.
+She has also been identified as Vera Hone (née Brewster), a neighbour of the Orpens at Howth, who posed for a number of the artist’s paintings of this period, notably The Angler of c.1912 in the Tate.
 The same woman appears, dressed in an identical manner and with the same hat, lying on her stomach looking over the cliff edge, in a large drawing of identical technique to the present sheet which was exhibited in London in 1987.

 The present sheet may be compared stylistically with a number of drawings made at Howth in 1910 and 1913, some of which were published as a portfolio of ten photogravure reproductions by the Chenil Gallery in London in c.1915.
 One of these, a pencil drawing entitled After Bathing, seems to depict the same woman, wearing the same hat.